ITRS-Group/cordial/tools/geneos/cmd/_docs/set.md

+# `geneos set`

 Set one or more configuration parameters for matching instances.

 Set will also update existing parameters, including setting them to empty values.
 To remove a parameter use the `geneos unset` command instead.

 The command supports simple parameters given as `KEY=VALUE` pairs on the command line as well as options for structured or repeatable keys.
 Each simple parameter uses a case-insensitive `KEY`, unlike the options below.

 You can also use `+=` or `+` to append values to an exist parameter (or create a parameter if it does not exist), e.g. `options+="-extra option"`.
+If the value starts with a dash it is assumed to be a new command line parameter and is appended with a space, otherwise it is appended as-is and you are responsible for ensuring the resulting parameter is correctly formatted, e.g. paths having ":" separators.

 Parameters can be encoded so that secrets do not appear in plain text in configuration files.
 Use the `--secure`/`-s` option with a parameter name and optional plaintext value.
 If no value is given then you will be prompted to enter the secret.